diegomontanari/42-Born2beRoot/README.md

 - **Isolation**: VMs are isolated from each other and from the host system, improving security and stability.
 - **Portability**: VMs can be easily moved between different host systems, as long as they are compatible with the hypervisor.

-## Operating System Choice

-The choice between **CentOS** and **Debian** depends on specific needs and preferences.

-- **CentOS**: Known for its stability and security, often used in server environments.
-- **Debian**: A versatile and widely used operating system, known for its vast software repository and strong community support.

 ## 2) Debian vs CentOS and Rocky Linux